 Located on the Augusta campus, the Office of the Dean of Students offers the services listed below.
-The dean of students also oversees the Division of Student Development, which encompasses Learning Support Services, Student Life, Counseling, the Cornerstone Program, and the Maine Centers for Women, Work, and Community.
+The dean of students also oversees the Division of Student Development, which encompasses Learning Support Services, Student Life, Counseling, the Cornerstone Program, and New Ventures Maine.
 Students can contact the Office of the Dean of Students by phone (207-621-3176/1-877-UMA-1234, ext.
-3176), by E-mail or by visiting Robinson Hall.
+3176), by E-mail or by visiting 219 Randall Student Center.

 New Student Orientation: Orientation eases the transition into the college student role, creates a foundation for academic success and helps to integrate new students into the UMA community.
 Faculty, staff and experienced students collaborate to acquaint entering students with UMA’s resources and expectations.
 All students new to UMA are expected to attend a New Student Orientation program prior to their first semester with the University.